hbctraining/Tools-for-reproducible-research/lessons/04_GitHub_desktop.md

 </p>

-A useful way to think about commits is as the ‘history’ of your project.
+A useful way to think about commits is as the "history" of your project.
 Each commit records a development or change made to the documents in your repository; the history of the project can be traced back by looking at all of the commits.
 You can directly view this `History` by clicking on the `History` tab on the left hand side of the application:

 <p align="center">
     <img src="../img/2.GHD_first_commit_history.png" width="800" align="center">